justinthomas/odroid-setup/README.md

 config
 ======

-You should clone this directory using
+After setting up your ssh key, you should clone this directory using

-    git clone git@github.com:justinthomas/odroid-setup ~/git/
+    git clone git@github.com:justinthomas/odroid-setup ~/git/odroid-setup/